segmentio/segment-docs/src/connections/storage/data-lakes/index.md

 ### How [Azure Data Lakes] works

-Data Lakes store Segment data in Azure Data Lake Storage Gen2 in a read-optimized encoding format (Parquet) which makes the data more accessible and actionable.
+Data Lakes store Segment data in ADLS in a read-optimized encoding format (Parquet) which makes the data more accessible and actionable.
 To help you zero-in on the right data, Data Lakes also creates logical data partitions and event tables, and integrates metadata with existing schema management tools, like the Hive Metastore.
 The resulting data set is optimized for use with systems like Power BI and Azure HDInsight or machine learning vendors like Azure DataBricks or Azure Synapse Analytics.

 ![A diagram showing data flowing from Segment, through DataBricks, Parquet and Azure Data Lake Storage Gen2 into the Hive Metastore, and then into your post-processing systems](images/Azure_DL_setup.png)

 ## Set up Segment Data Lakes

-For more detailed information about setting up AWS and Azure Data Lakes, please see
+For more detailed information about setting up AWS and Azure Data Lakes, please see the [Data Lakes setup page](/docs/connections/storage/catalog/data-lakes/).

 ### Set up [AWS Data Lakes]
-For detailed instructions on how to configure [AWS Data Lakes], see the [Data Lakes catalog page](/docs/connections/storage/catalog/data-lakes/).
-Be sure to consider the EMR and AWS IAM components listed below.
+When setting up your data lake using the [Data Lakes catalog page](/docs/connections/storage/catalog/data-lakes/), be sure to consider the EMR and AWS IAM components listed below.

 #### EMR

 Data Lakes uses an EMR cluster to run jobs that load events from all sources into Data Lakes.
 The [AWS resources portion of the set up instructions](/docs/connections/storage/catalog/data-lakes#step-1---set-up-aws-resources) sets up an EMR cluster using the `m5.xlarge` node type.
 Data Lakes keeps the cluster always running, however the cluster auto-scales to ensure it's not always running at full capacity.
 Check the Terraform module documentation for the [EMR specifications](https://github.com/segmentio/terraform-aws-data-lake/tree/master/modules/emr){:target="_blank"}.

 #### AWS IAM role

 Data Lakes uses an IAM role to grant Segment secure access to your AWS account.
 The required inputs are:
 - **external_ids**: External IDs are the part of the IAM role which Segment uses to assume the role providing access to your AWS account.
 You will define the external ID in the IAM role as the Segment Workspace ID in which you want to connect to  Data Lakes.
-The Segment Workspace ID can be retrieved from the [Segment app](https://app.segment.com/goto-my-workspace/overview){:target="_blank"} when navigating to the Settings > General Settings > ID.
+The Segment Workspace ID can be retrieved from the [Segment app](https://app.segment.com/goto-my-workspace/overview){:target="_blank"} by navigating to Settings > General Settings > ID.
 - **s3_bucket**: Name of the S3 bucket used by the Data Lake.

 ### Set up [Azure Data Lakes]

 Before you can connect your [Azure Data Lake] to Segment, you must set up the following components in your Azure environment:

-- Azure Storage Account
+- [Azure Storage Account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal){:target="_blank”}: An Azure storage account contains all of your Azure Storage data objects, including blobs, file shares, queues, tables, and disks.
-- Service Principal
+- [Service Principal](https://docs.microsoft.com/en-us/azure/purview/create-service-principal-azure){:target="_blank”}: Service principals are identities used to access specific resources.
-- Databricks Instance
+- [Databricks Instance](https://azure.microsoft.com/en-us/services/databricks/#overview){:target="_blank”}: Azure Databricks is a data analytics cluster that offers multiple environments (Databricks SQL, Databricks Data Science and Engineering, and Databricks Machine Learning) for you to develop data-intensive applications.
-- Databricks Cluster
+- [Databricks Cluster](https://docs.microsoft.com/en-us/azure/purview/register-scan-hive-metastore-source){:target="_blank”}: The Databricks cluster is a cluster of computation resources that you can use to run data science and analytics workloads.
-- Azure MySQL Database
+- [Azure MySQL Database](https://docs.microsoft.com/en-us/azure/purview/register-scan-azure-mysql-database){:target="_blank”}: The MySQL database is a relational database service based on the MySQL Community Edition, versions 5.6, 5.7, and 8.0.
-- Azure KeyVault Instance:
+- [Azure KeyVault Instance](https://docs.microsoft.com/en-us/azure/key-vault/general/quick-create-portal){:target="_blank”}: Azure KeyVault provides a secure store for your keys, secrets, and certificates.

 For more information about configuring [Azure Data Lakes], see the [Data Lakes setup page](/docs/connections/storage/catalog/data-lakes/).